The SATR3 live-action gaming engine has more than 350 emulations.

 The Great Orc Axe emulation has melee range.
 It is a bigger axe, to inflicts more damage.
 Here are the Great Orc axe emulations' specifications:

 The Battle Axe emulation also has melee range.
 Here are the Battle axe emulations' specifications:

-The Throwing Axe emulation also has short range, after all we are simulating that you are throwing it!
-Here are the Throwing axe emulations' specifications:
+The Throwing Axe emulation also has a short range, after all, we are simulating that you are throwing it!
+Here are the Throwing Axe emulations' specifications: